Loading...

 After considering the needs of your family and loved ones, you can make a bequest of your remaining assets to St. Faustina Catholic Church.
 Your bequest could be a set amount of money, a portion of your estate, or valuable collections you’d like to donate.

-To observe the best method for naming St. Faustina in your will or trust, please ask your attorney to use the following terminology:
+To include a legacy gift for the parish in your will or trust, please ask your attorney to use the following terminology:

 Parish Mission